 Breaking through Barriers: Denee's Story

 Denee '19 is a leader both at work and in her community.
-She’s in the home stretch of her online associate degree and is a member of the College’s honor society.
+Denee '19 is a leader both at work and in her community.
+She completed her online associate degree and was a member of the College’s honor society.
 You would never imagine that she’s also a high school dropout who earned her GED as a teen, entered the workforce right away, and didn’t believe college was attainable.
 She’s broken through barriers to find her potential and today, she’s a fully realized woman who asks to take on new challenges at work, steps up when her community needs support, and is fully committed to connecting young adults to opportunities that can help them realize their own unique potential no matter their background or place in the world.

 In her teens, Denee made the decision to drop out of high school so she could start living independently.
 She got her own apartment, secured a job, and was paying her own bills.
 She earned her GED when she was 18 but beyond that, she didn’t anticipate any further education.